ARRTOC: Adversarially Robust Real-Time Optimization and Control: Results and Discussion

 where $\mathbf{x} = [x,y]^T \in \mathbb{R}^2$, are the states of the system as defined previously.
 Notice that $\Gamma$ is chosen to be $0.3$ in this case study, representing the maximum perturbation size to safeguard against.
 While chosen for the sake of exemplification, in reality, it is a crucial factor that requires careful consideration as it determines the desired level of robustness at the RTO layer.
 Specifically, this value should be chosen on the basis of the controller design and the robustness already available at the control layers.
 For instance, consider the scenario of temperature control in a vessel.
 The controller may already be designed to keep the temperature within $\pm 5^\circ$C of the set-point.
 In such a scenario, robustness beyond this range is not necessary since the controller already addresses it effectively.
 Consequently, these bounds from the control layer can be used to inform the value of $\Gamma$ at the RTO layer via the ARRTOC algorithm.
 By incorporating the controller design with RTO via ARRTOC in this way, we ensure that the set-points identified at the RTO layer strike a balanced level of conservativeness by avoiding excessive caution ($\Gamma$ too large) and undue leniency ($\Gamma$ too small).
 This characteristic stands as a significant advantage of the ARRTOC algorithm.

-Continuing with the example, we solve the robust problem using the ARRTOC algorithm detailed in section \ref{sec:bm:constrained}.
+Continuing with the example, we solve the robust problem using the ARRTOC algorithm detailed in section \ref{sec:background_meth}.
 The results are depicted in Figure \ref{fig:illustrative_objective_1} which shows the objective function as a contour plot overlaying state-space.
 The global optimum set-point, $(2.78, 4.02)$, is denoted as a blue cross and the adversarially robust optimum set-point, $(-0.41, 0.15)$, is denoted as a red cross.
 The global optimum is found on a "narrow" peak of the objective function, making it sensitive to perturbations.
-In the context of RTO and control, this relates to the operability of this set-point \cite{Paulson2022, Gazzaneo2020, Georgiadis2002}.
-That is, while this set-point may be globally optimal, it represents a poor choice in terms of operability.
+In the context of RTO and control, this relates to the poor operability of this set-point \cite{Paulson2022, Gazzaneo2020, Georgiadis2002}.
 In contrast, the adversarially robust optimum is located on a "wide" peak of the objective function, suggesting that the objective value of this set point will be insensitive to perturbations when implemented at the control layers.
 The adversarially robust set-point demonstrates better operability properties.